 4. Binder clips for your headphones

-Headphones have a special talent for becoming a knot of wires as soon as you slip then inside your pocket.
+Headphones have a special talent for becoming a knot of wires as soon as you slip them inside your pocket.
 Spare yourself the exasperated sighs by wrapping your headphones around office binder clips.
-They’ll stay tangle-free and you’ll have saved a half an hour of your life.
+They’ll stay tangle-free and you’ll have saved half an hour of your life.